10-10-2023

 In short, if the goal was to simplify and streamline operators’ work, it has been achieved.
 Now, it’s time to understand how this software works and how operators can use it most effectively.

-5 Steps for Your Colorimetry: How the Software Works
+5 Steps for Your Colourimetry: How the Software Works

-URAI’s system is well-established, with the software performing precise and fast operations summarized in five steps:
+URAI’s system is well-established, with the software performing precise and fast operations summarised in five steps:

-- Input: Using spectrophotometers, the color is captured and sent to the database.
+- Input: Using spectrophotometers, the colour is captured and sent to the database.

 - Learning: Once the individual components of a formulation are acquired, they are stored in the database for future use.

-- Processing: The system uses optimized calculation speeds, powered by algorithms developed and tested in URAI’s color laboratories.
+- Processing: The system uses optimized calculation speeds, powered by algorithms developed and tested in URAI’s colour laboratories.

-- Output: The system delivers the requested color formulation in just a few seconds.
+- Output: The system delivers the requested colour formulation in just a few seconds.

 - Management: The Data Navigator within the software enables operators to efficiently manage the measurements, organizing them into folders and subfolders.